satrajitgithub/NRG_AI_NeuroOnco_preproc/documentation/running_with_XNAT.md

 Note: When orchestration is enabled, the first command in the orchestrator will launch the entire orchestration process.
 For example, in the above example, our first command is `1-Scan-type Classifier`.
 So note that when orchestration is enabled, launching `1-Scan-type Classifier` will launch not just this command but the entire associated orchestration.
 If you want to turn this off and want to run only `1-Scan-type Classifier`, you can disable orchestration on a project level by selecting Command Orchestration &#8594; "No orchestration" radio-button (as described [here](https://wiki.xnat.org/container-service/add-command-orchestration-to-your-project-132415533.html#:~:text=To%20remove%20an%20orchestration%20from%20your%20project%2C%20select%20the%20radio%20button%20next%20to%20%22No%20orchestration.%22))

 #### 2.4.
 Automatically run multiple containers on multiple sessions
 Finally, by combining XNAT's batch-launch and command orchestration features, we can achieve the highest level of automation in running containers.
 In this mode, we leverage command orchestration to combine all the desired commands into a single automated flow and batch-launch to bulk-launch the entire flow on multiple user-selected sessions (or all sessions in a project).
-To achieve this, simply curate the desired orchestration as described in [Automatically run multiple containers on single session](#orchestration)
+To achieve this, simply curate the desired orchestration as described in Section 2.3 and bulk-launch it as per the instructions in Section 2.2.
+### 3. Retrieving results from XNAT